Pros and Cons of Bank Holding Companies: Determining Whether a Bank Holding Company Structure Makes Sense for Your Bank

 - Advantages of BHCs

-- Eliminating an existing BHC into a bank: procedural issues
+- Eliminating or creating a BHC for an existing bank: procedural issues

 The panel will review these and other key issues: